 1. You have renters insurance and chose a deductible of $250 when you bought your policy

-2. Later on, you file a claim for a stolen watch valued at $1,000
+2. A few months later, you file a claim for a stolen watch valued at $1,000

 3. If the claim is approved, your insurer will pay you $750 ($1,000 minus your $250 deductible)

-If the total loss is less than the deductible, there’s no point in making a claim – your insurer can’t reimburse you for anything.
+Note: If the total loss is less than the deductible, there’s no point in making a claim; your insurer can’t reimburse you for anything.

 1. You chose a deductible of $250 when you bought your policy